 Blessed with beautiful scenery, Ambleside is a bustling South Lakeland village situated at the northern end of Lake Windermere.
 Though largely Victorian, there has been a settlement here since Roman times when the fort of Galava was built to house 500 soldiers.
 Their aim was to defend the south Lakeland fells from invasion and to guard the vital trade route to Ravenglass via Hardknott Pass.
 The remains of the fort were excavated between 1914 and 1920 and can be found next to Borrans Park at Waterhead on the northern end of Windermere.

 Within Ambleside there’s a great choice of eateries, whether you're looking for cosy cafes, pub grub, high-end restaurants or world food.
 Try Zeffirellis for tasty vegetarian Italian food and take in an arthouse film at their cinema or chill with some live music in their jazz bar.
-If you’re looking for good beer, head to Ambleside’s hidden gem, the Golden Rule, off the main street.
-Beautifully unchanged in decades, it’s a favourite of locals, tourist and walkers alike.
+Ambleside Inn (pictured) is a cosy and welcoming place with a lovely wood burner for those cooler days.
 If you fancy something very special, two Michelin starred restaurants are nearby; The Samling just outside Ambleside and Grasmere's Forest Side.
 Both have outstanding restaurants producing culinary delights to tantalise your taste buds in fabulous settings

 Windermere is the largest natural lake in England and is surrounded by mountain peaks and pretty Lakeland villages.
 Head along to Waterhead Pier, opened in 1845 and once popular with the Victorians.
 The bay is now a cluster of gift shops and café where you can while away an hour or two.
 Steamers and launches sail daily from here throughout the year.
 The main cruise is a three-hour sail between Ambleside, Bowness and Lakeside.
 Hop off the boat to sample the delights of the steam railway and aquarium at Lakeside or the World of Beatrix Potter attraction at Bowness.
 Float across Windermere in the evening and watch the sun setting behind the mountains whilst listening to cool jazz on an evening buffet cruise.